 How to Apply

-The most important step to get started is to fill out the FAFSA (Free Application for Federal Student Aid).
-This gives colleges all the information they need to determine your eligibility for scholarships, grants, work-study and loans.
+The most important step to get started is to fill out the FAFSA (Free Application for Federal Student Aid), to determine your eligibility for scholarships, grants, work-study and loans.
 Never done a FAFSA before?
 Click here for some helpful videos with an overview of the Financial Aid process including how to fill out the FAFSA.

 - Never leave spaces blank -- be sure to answer every required question, even if the answer is "0".

-- Carefully read and follow all instructions provided to avoid errors.
+- Avoid FAFSA Errors.
+Read and follow all instructions provided.
 Respond quickly to all requests from the Financial Aid Office.
 Remember: even if your application is received by the priority date, you will not receive an award if your file is incomplete when award offers are made.